Mintori09/anyrun-fork/README.md

 ## Features

+### New Features

+- **Scroll when full:** When the number of matches exceeds the window height or the `maxEntries` limit, you can effortlessly scroll through the list using your mouse or touchpad.
+- **GTK4 Integration:** The scrolling behavior is native to GTK4, ensuring smooth performance and support for kinetic scrolling.

+### Standard Features

 - **Style Customizability:** Full control via GTK4 CSS.
 - **Mouse Scroll Support:** Navigate through result entries using the mouse wheel.
 - **Extensible Plugin System:** If it can handle input and selection, Anyrun can run it.